weaviate/weaviate-io/developers/weaviate/configuration/backups.md

 - Single node backup is available starting in Weaviate `v1.15`.
 Multi-node backups is available starting in `v1.16`.
 - In some cases, backups can take a long time, or get "stuck", causing Weaviate to be unresponsive.
 If this happens, you can [cancel the backup](#cancel-backup) and try again.
+- If a backup module is misconfigured, such as having an invalid backup path, it can cause Weaviate to not start.
+Review the system logs for any errors.

 ## Related pages
 - [References: REST API: Backups](/developers/weaviate/api/rest#tag/backups)